gkiefer/home2l/README.md

 How can I Help?
 ===============

-Until now, the *Home2L*  project has been developed by a single private person in his spare time.
 The code has been published with the hope that is useful to the community.
 To let the project grow further and make available to a broader audience, **volunteers and partners are welcome**.

-Great contributions would be:
+Great contributions are:

 - **Report and help fixing bugs.**